brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/usage/videos-animations-and-exporting-to-html.md

 interactive scene in your web browser might take a few minutes.
 :::

-Exporting to `html` is very easy, all you need to do is create a `Scene`, add elements to it and once you're happy with it use the `export` method of `Scene` to create the `.html`. e.g.:
+Exporting to `html` is simple, all you need to do is create a `Scene`, add elements to it and once you're happy with it use the `export` method of `Scene` to create the `.html`. e.g.:

 ```python